kksgandhi/personal_site/philosophical games.md

 "Recommendability" is how comfortable I feel recommending the game to others.
 Low recommendability doesn't mean a game is bad, it just means that it's for a niche audience or you have to have a certain mindset going in.

+**The short paragraphs I've written here do not do the games justice.
+If a game interests you, message me because I always love to talk about them**

  - The Beginner's Guide (2 hours)
     Short, but with a powerful message.
 I think everyone should try this game (mostly so I can discuss it with you) Trigger Warning: Depression
    - Recommendability: 10/10